Flexible Modeling of Demographic Transition Processes with a Bayesian Hierarchical B-splines Model: TFR Case Study

 \subsection{Computation}

-Tuning parameters differed for model validation runs and for a set of final models results.
-For model validations, 500 joint posterior distribution samples were drawn per chain from 4 chains after 250 warmup iterations.
-The max treedepth was set to $15$ and \texttt{adapt delta} to $0.999$.
-Based on the results of the model validations, two model configurations were chosen to generate a set of final results: the B-spline model with $d=2$, $K=5$ and the approximate logistic transition model.
-For the final results, the max treedepth was set to $14$, \texttt{adapt delta} to 0.999, and $750$ samples were drawn after $500$ warmup iterations, reflecting an increased emphasis on sampling accuracy.
+All models were fit with spline degree $d=2$.
+The MCMC algorithm was run for $500$ iterations after $500$ warmup iterations.
+The maximum treedepth was set to $12$ and the \texttt{adapt delta} tuning parameter to $0.999$.
 Convergence of the MCMC algorithm was assessed with the improved split-chain $\hat{R}$ diagnostic and effective sample size (ESS) estimators described in \cite{vehtari2021rhat}.
-For the final B-spline model ($d = 2$, $K = 5$), $\hat{R}$ for all parameters was between $0.999$ and $1.030$, all falling below the recommended threshold of $1.05$.
-The estimated bulk ESS ranged from $147$ to $10,431$.
-Finally, the diagnostics from the No-U-Turn sampler were optimal, with no divergent transitions and no transitions exceeding the maximum treedepth.
+For the final selected model with $K = 4$, no transitions were divergent or exceeded the maximum treedepth.
+The $\hat{R}$ for all parameters was between 0.998 and 1.018, and the bulk ESS was between $504$ and $5521$.